 Don’t be fooled, though: Gulliver’s Travels has had a considerable impact on literature, and indeed the English language on the whole.
 In this book, we can find the origins of science fiction, and the structure of the modern novel.
 Even the term “yahoo” (meaning “a rude, noisy, or violent person” according to the Oxford English Dictionary) is drawn from Swift’s work – another English word that has its roots in classic literature!
 It’s just a shame I couldn’t enjoy it properly because the main character was such an unremitting arsehole.

-My favourite part (not that I felt spoiled for choice) was where Gulliver meets a King, who moonlights as psychic medium John Edward.
+My favourite part (not that I felt spoiled for choice) was where Gulliver meets a King, who moonlights as a psychic medium.
 He can recall people from the dead, but only for 24 hours at a time, and only once every three months.
 Gulliver talks him into bringing back Aristotle, assorted Roman emperors, dead Kings, and so forth.
 There’s a really touching passage where he laments the fact that history is written by the victors, and all these dickheads (who he’d been taught all his life were “great men”) were basically the Donald Trumps of their day.
 All the people who’d stood up to them and fought the good fight had either been forgotten or had their names dragged through the mud.
-Gulliver declares that he’s fed up with fake news, and he’s calling bullshit on it all – surprisingly poignant, eh?
+Gulliver declares that he’s fed up with fake news, and he’s calling bullshit on it all – surprisingly resonant, eh?